Current home style trends

-From Metrostyle’s beautiful single storey homes in Perth to studio apartments in the big smoke and the city centre of Sydney, people don’t always think of their home as an obvious investment vehicle, unless it’s a property they plan to makeover and flip relatively quickly, or keep and rent out.
+From Residential Building WA’s beautiful single and double storey homes in Perth to studio apartments in the big smoke and the city centre of Sydney, people don’t always think of their home as an obvious investment vehicle, unless it’s a property they plan to makeover and flip relatively quickly, or keep and rent out.
 For many of us, a house is a place to live and make into our cherished home, but your own house actually represents an incredible investment in so many ways, and not all of them are financial.

 If your main goal is simply to use your money to make more money, then purchasing a home isn’t going to be the most efficient way you can do that.
 You’ll possibly be putting a lot of money into the property and are likely to see lower returns on the money you spend on real estate than you will when investing in other areas.
 Traditionally investing in housing has returned 3-4% per year whereas stocks, shares, and bonds typically return around 10%.
 There are a few other things to consider before we simply declare buying a home to be an investment not worth making so let’s look at some of the key points.

 The safe way to invest in the long term

 Not all of us are born gamblers, made for the cut and thrust of the stock market, and neither can we all afford to invest large amounts of money into a scheme that might fail and we run the risk of losing everything.
 The housing market is the near-perfect place for the more risk-averse among us, as purchasing a home has traditionally represented a much safer, if more slowly appreciating investment.
 While homes and real estate can still actually lose value, the prevailing trend has very firmly been the exact opposite of this and house prices have risen steadily and predictably throughout recent history.
 Purchasing a home is a smart longer-term investment because your home’s value is, more than likely, going to increase over time, which of course increases your overall wealth slowly, but surely.